-The White House said that if the offer wasn’t accepted, current DACA recipients would face deportation when the program expires on March 5.
-Democrats called the offer a nonstarter, saying they would not sacrifice the well-being of other immigrants, including Dreamers’ parents, to protect the Dreamers themselves.
+The White House said that if the offer wasn’t accepted, existing DACA recipients would face deportation when the program expired on March 5.
+Democrats called the offer a nonstarter, saying they would not sacrifice the well-being of other immigrants to protect the Dreamers.

-Interestingly, Trump’s offer may have been aimed more at the public than at Democrats.
-He tweeted that he offered his “wonderful deal” for two reasons: to show that Republicans could resolve the DACA dilemma and “to show that Democrats do not want to solve DACA, only use it!”
+Trump’s offer may have been aimed more at the public than at Democrats.
+He tweeted that he offered his “wonderful deal” in part “to show that Democrats do not want to solve DACA, only use it!”
 Having already taken away Dreamers’ protections, Trump appeared to believe that both a deal and no deal would be wins for him—and thus to be indifferent about what would happen.
 DACA expired in March 2018, but district court rulings kept it in place.
 Upon taking office, Biden issued an executive order reinstating DACA.

-Broadly speaking, Trump’s offer highlights a strategy that can be useful well beyond government negotiations when carefully deployed, can be quite useful in negotiation: offer a carrot in the form of a new or expanded issue that your counterpart values highly but that matters less to you and then propose a tradeoff on an issue or issues you value more.
-With any luck, you’ll tempt the other party to make significant concessions to nab the carrot.
+Broadly speaking, Trump’s offer to the Democrats highlights a strategy that can be useful well beyond government negotiations when carefully deployed: Offer a carrot in the form of a new or expanded issue that your counterpart values highly but that matters less to you; then propose a tradeoff on an issue or issues you value more.
+With any luck, you’ll tempt the other party to make significant concessions in negotiation to nab the carrot.

 These at-the-table strategies will help you identify issues to add to the mix and make the most of them: